Ingredients

 Now for the good news, and an alternative worth getting!

 I’ve been searching far and wide for the best holiday gift companies and found America’s Best Organics where you can create your own organic gift basket online or choose one of their combinations.
 I’m really excited about supporting this company because they are all about creating baskets that promote health, wellness and sustainability.
 Their baskets contain organic products and other eco-friendly items, made by American companies.
-They clearly list all the ingredients on their website – which isn’t something I generally found when researching other gift basket companies and is very helpful when shopping online.
+They clearly list all the ingredients on their website – which isn’t something I generally found when researching other gift basket companies and is very helpful when shopping online.-Food Babe

 Monday, December 15, 2014